Punktum-dk/epp-service-specification/README.md

 <a id="create-host"></a>
 ### create host

-This part of the EPP protocol is described in [RFC 5732][RFC5732].
+This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard.
 The command can be extended to specify another name server administrator than the authenticated user.

 :point_right: Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy](https://github.com/DK-Hostmaster/dkhm-name-service-specification#glue-records).